vvaidy/Qo-DL/README.md

 - Move_to - specify where to move album folder after downloading, "" = default.
 - Proxy - <IP address>:<port> Must be https.
 This can't be used to bypass Qobuz's region restrictions for track downloading.
 It only prevents 404s.
+- Comment - write text to comment fields in tracks tags.
+You can also input "URL" to write the album URL to it.

 # Usage
 Fill in your config file first.